 For people with IBD, a gift of food or wine is probably not the best idea.
 Especially perennial holiday favorites like popcorn, chocolate, and foods with nuts.
 You can't be sure that those things aren't triggers.
 Even if you do know the person well, things may have changed.

 Another poor gift choice would be pill holders or splitters, or anything for medication management.
 Nobody wants to get a reminder of the mountain of pills that they must take every day.
-Even though those things are useful, it's just not something that's likely to go over well.
+Even though those things are useful (and believe me, I've considered giving them to people who can't seem to take their meds on time), it's just not something that's likely to go over well.